ECTS

 4 credits

-The Licence SV Biotechnology and traceability course is a general bachelor's degree.
-Depending on the student's skills, it may be possible to enter the job market.
-Most students will go on to study for a Master's degree.
-The generalist, multi-disciplinary nature of this course means that students can enter a wide range of courses at UM Montpellier or elsewhere.
-A Master's degree at the UM perfectly suited to the profile of students on this pathway is the IBION-Tec pathway in the Biology and Agrosciences Master's program, which leads to biomolecular engineering and nano-biotechnologies in health and/or the agro-environment.
+The Bachelor's Degree in Biotechnology and Traceability is a general degree.
+Career opportunities after graduation are possible depending on the student's skills.
+For most students, this will be followed by a Master's degree.
+The generalist and multidisciplinary nature of this program allows students to integrate a wide range of courses at the University of Montpellier or elsewhere.
+A Master's degree at UM that is perfectly suited to the profile of students on this program is the IBION-Tec program within the Master's in Biology and Agrosciences, which leads to biomolecular engineering and nanobiotechnology in health and/or agro-environment.

 Professional integration